Lincoln ADU Site Prep

 Twelve Bridges, Lincoln Crossing, Lincoln Hills, and the newer Catta Verdera neighborhoods all sit on lots noticeably larger than typical Roseville or Rocklin builds.
 ADUs on these lots often go in the back third of the parcel, fifty or a hundred feet from the main house.
 That changes the prep job from a tight side-yard exercise into something closer to a small site-prep project — longer utility runs, sometimes a temporary access cut across the yard, and pad locations the original landscaping never accounted for.

-Common Lincoln ADU prep scope
+What does a Lincoln ADU prep scope include?

 • Backyard clearing and access cut on deep lots